How to Set Goals in Your Bridal Sewing Business

 Did you raise your prices or create a more manageable calendar?
 Celebrate it.

-You are allowed to feel good about your growth.
+You’re allowed to feel good about your growth. (and you should!)

-The first step in goal setting is not doing more.
-It is getting clear.
+The first step in goal setting isn’t doing more, it’s getting clear.

 Clear on what you want.

-Clear on what kind of business and life you are actually trying to build.
+Clear on what kind of business and life you’re actually trying to build.

 That kind of clarity changes everything.

-But putting those dreams into motion?
-That is where the magic starts.
+Because dreaming is the first step, but putting those dreams into motion?
+That’s where the magic starts.

 Next